 This means that if you selected ten random Kentico and WordPress agencies you’re more than likely to find that within the Kentico agencies, there will be more complex and interesting projects.

 The ability to extend core functionality using a defined developer framework in Kentico also means you can do more without using plugins.
 Conversely, the best WordPress installations tend to have lots of plugins working together but you can find that if one goes wrong the knock-on effect is painful.

-It’s not that the agency processes or skill sets are necessarily miles apart, it’s more likely that bigger organisations who use Kentico typically have bigger budgets.
-By comparison, WordPress which is rightly a platform of the people has been much more widely used by smaller organisations.
+It’s not that the agency processes or skill sets are necessarily miles apart, it’s more likely that bigger organizations who use Kentico typically have bigger budgets.
+By comparison, WordPress which is rightly a platform of the people has been much more widely used by smaller organizations.